joonho3020/joonho3020.github.io/articles/micro-24-cams-workshop.md

 However, instead of redesigning the microarchitecture model, it seemed like they just fiddled with the configuration parameters to match the performance counter values.
 Jason straight up said they don't have an OoO core model with a decoupled frontend (maybe the Gem5 people are too busy to write this "model").
 So I can only assume that they are changing things like the integer adder latency (which obviously should be combinational) just to "match the numbers".
-It was quite ironic because Jason called out certain simulators as being a "random number generator", but to me, Gem5 seems no different.
+It was quite ironic because Jason called out certain simulators as being a "random number generator", but to me, Gem5 seems no different [^2].

 Then Trevor gave some updates on Sniper.
 The main new feature was that it integrated some ML libraries so that you can use ML for exploring branch predictors.